gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   AgentRolloutPlanStatus status = 6;
 }

-// AutoupdateVersionSpec is the spec for the autoupdate version. message AgentRolloutPlanSpec {
+// AutoupdateVersionSpec is the spec for the AgentRolloutPlan. message AgentRolloutPlanSpec {
   // start_time of the rollout
   google.protobuf.Timestamp start_time = 1;